BayatGames/conventions/docs/glossary.md

 **Authorization**: The process of determining whether a user has permission to access a resource or perform an action.

+**ADR (Architecture Decision Record)**: A document that captures an important architectural decision made along with its context and consequences.

 **AWS (Amazon Web Services)**: A cloud computing platform provided by Amazon.

 ## B